 – Chartered Constituent Network of the Association of Former Students –

-As always, we will have scholarships available for high-achieving high school seniors, as well as outstanding undergraduate and graduate studies to be awarded for the the fall of 2023.
+As always, we will have scholarships available for high-achieving high school seniors, as well as outstanding undergraduate and graduate studies to be awarded for the the Fall of 2024.

 Our organization’s generosity is only bound by our fundraising efforts.
 If you, your company or employer is interested in donating directly to our scholarship fund, please visit our DONATE page.